damianhakert/damianhakert.github.io/source/handbook/sales/demo/index.html.md

 We can simplify this with TODO: [use the internal routing name for kubernetes in the openshift CI template for i2p demo](https://gitlab.com/gitlab-org/gitlab-ce/issues/23445) and TODO: [having trouble auto-discovering subdomain in OpenShift for idea to production demo
 ](https://gitlab.com/gitlab-org/gitlab-ce/issues/23446).*

-The next step is to configure CI, but first we have to set the Kubernetes  CI needs in order to create deployments in our Kubernetes environment.
-We can find our Access Token in Kubernetes Dashboard.
+Now I’ve got to tell the project about the Kubernetes service.
+We can find our Access Token and Cert in Kubernetes Dashboard.

-> * Go to Project
-> * Go to Settings > Integrations
+> * Go to Project Settings > Integrations
 > * Scroll to Project Services
 > * Select Kubernetes
 > * Go back to [Kubernetes Dashboard](http://localhost:8001/ui) that is proxied on your localhost.